dwaite/connect/openid-connect-4-identity-assurance/mainmatter.md

 {{purpose.md}}

-# Acknowledgements {#Acknowledgements}

-The following people at yes.com and partner companies contributed to the concept described in the initial contribution to this specification: Karsten Buch, Lukas Stiebig, Sven Manz, Waldemar Zimpfer, Willi Wiedergold, Fabian Hoffmann, Daniel Keijsers, Ralf Wagner, Sebastian Ebling, Peter Eisenhofer.

-I would like to thank Sebastian Ebling, Marcos Sanz, Tom Jones, Mike Pegman, and Jeff Lombardo for their valuable feedback that helped to evolve this specification.

 # Privacy Consideration {#Privacy}
 OP and RP MUST establish a legal basis before exchanging any personally identifiable information.
+It can be established upfront or in the course of the OpenID process.

 # Security Considerations {#Security}